tunna-7/Java/Threads/Basic Example.md

     }

 ### OUTPUT
-Output will change after each executiom
+Output will change after each execution

     ==Application Started==
     Java 1